Get alerts of updates about «Hand hygiene and cough etiquette»

-When should hand hygiene be performed?
+When should you perform hand hygiene?

-- Before cooking or eating food
+- Before cooking and eating food

-- After using the toilet (or changing nappies)
+- After using the toilet

 - With visibly dirty hands

-- After contact with animals
+- After contact with someone who is sick

-Follow the manufacturer's recommendations for how much to use and how long it takes to work.
+For the best effect, follow the manufacturer's recommendations for how much to use and how long it takes to work.

-Effective hand washing, step by step:
+Effective hand washing step by step:

 Choice of disinfectant

-During the ongoing COVID-19 pandemic, there is a great demand for hand disinfectants and many new products have come on the market in recent months.
 It is important that the products used are both effective, safe and skin friendly.

 Hand disinfectants must comply with the requirements of the biocide regulations managed by the Norwegian Environment Agency.
-In connection with the COVID-19 pandemic, temporary reductions in the requirements for alcohol-based hand disinfectants sold in Norway have been granted.

 How to prevent dry and sore hands?

-Ways to prevent dry and sore skin on the hands due to frequent hand hygiene:
+Here is some advice to prevent dry and sore skin on the hands due to frequent hand hygiene: